Hurtak/clean-architecture/README.md

 ## TODOs

+-   validation should happen in use-cases?
+-   use either?
 -   Maybe add more than one thing in the use-case?
 So we have more than one of each in the use case?
     -   something like dummy email service?